transcelerate/ddf-home/github-support.md

 ## GitHub Access

-To actively use and contribute to GitHub, a person needs to first create an account.
+To view content on GitHub, you do not need to create an account.
+However, to actively participate and contribute to GitHub content, a person does need to create an account.

 Go to [https://github.com/join](https://github.com/join) and follow the instructions to create an account.
 To access and use GitHub for DDF is free of charge.